tock/tock/boards/opentitan/README.md

 Tock apps for OpenTitan must be included in the Tock binary file flashed with the steps mentioned above.

 Apps are built out of tree.
 Currently [libtock-rs](https://github.com/tock/libtock-rs) apps work well while [libtock-c](https://github.com/tock/libtock-c) apps require a special branch and complex work arounds.
-It is recomended that libtock-rs apps are used.
+It is recommended that libtock-rs apps are used.

 Once an app is built and a tbf file is generated, you can use `riscv32-none-elf-objcopy` with `--update-section` to create an ELF image with the apps included.